SaiDhanyaUmesh/Band-Pass-Filter/README.md

 ## Repository Structure
 Band-Pass-Filter
 │── README.md  *(This file)*
-│── Schematic Images
-│── Result Images
+│── Schematic and Result Images

 ## Future Improvements
 -  Implement the filter in a real-world circuit and compare experimental results with